dype35/ansible/roles/firefox/README.md

 # Usage

-1. Bring this repo into your project as the ansible/ folder.
+1. Bring this repo into your project as an ansible/ folder.
 2. Default add-ons are defined in the file defaults/main.yml you can add yours owns.
 3. ansible-playbook  -i production desktop.yml --ask-sudo-pass --tags firefox